KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 [AppLocker](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/applocker/applocker-overview) helps control which apps and files users can run.
 [App Control for Business](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/appcontrol-and-applocker-overview) also known as **Windows Defender Application Control** (WDAC), formerly known as **Configurable Code Integrity ** (CCI), is a newer solution for the same purpose, and provides more granular controls.

-When it comes to Windows Events, both features log their Events under **Application and Services Logs > Microsoft > Windows > AppLocker**.
+When it comes to Windows Events, AppLocker logs events under **Application and Services Logs > Microsoft > Windows > AppLocker**, while App Control logs most events under .
 The events are quite granular, where there are categories based on

 - the the file type of the event
 - whether the file that is about to be ran is there because of a Managed Installer (Intune, SCCM, etc.)